cindygraffin-pro/cloud-practitionner/readme.md

 - common tags are Name, Env, Team
 - tags can be used to create Resource Groups (mange the tags using Tag Editor)

-**Cost & Usage Reports:**
+**Cost & Usage Reports (CUR):**
 - dive deeper into aws costs and usage, contains the most comprehensive set of AWS cost and usage data available, including additional metadata about AWS services, pricing, and reservations
-- lists AWS usage for each service category used by an account and its IAM users in hourly or daily line items, as well as any tags thaht that we have activated for cost allocation purposes
+- lists AWS usage for each service category used by an account and its IAM users in hourly or daily line items, as well as any tags that that we have activated for cost allocation purposes
 - can be integrated and analyzed with Athena, Redshift or QuickSight

 **Cost Explorer:**